Grahp/Steno-Glossary/README.md

 Verb
 - The act of pressing down all **keys** in a **chord**.
 - Sometimes used interchangeably with **stroke** (please stop).
-- TODO Can also refer to the act of stenoing itself.
+- TODO Can also refer to the act of stenoing itself?

 ## Stroke
 Noun

-- TODO A set of chords?
-- TODO A steno stroke.
 - The representation of a steno stroke.
+- A sequence of **chords**.

 See String Outline